EstateJS/exercise-tracker/README.md

 ```
 Each time you make changes to your service backend code, you'll need to rerun this command.

-4. (Re-)Generate code to connect to the service in the NPM project:
+4. Generate code to connect to the service in the front-end/client NPM project:
 ```
 $ cd ..
 $ estate connect . exercise-tracker